mramshaw/DynamoDB/README.md

 > implement and manage access controls and REST APIs to provide access to microservices, public cloud services, and of
 > course data.

-[Sadly MongoDB Stitch seems to be javascript-only.
+[MongoDB Stitch seems to be javascript-only.
 Also "You pay for both data transfer and compute usage (memory x time)." although there is a free tier.
 It does seem to have good developer tooling.]

 #### Tracking Your Free Tier Usage